gokaykucuk/elevator/README.md

 ### Contributing
-You can create a PR and as long as it makes sense, and doesnt' enlarge the scope of the project by 2, it'll be merged.
+You can create a PR and as long as it makes sense, and doesn't enlarge the scope of the project by 2, it'll be merged.

 ### Testing
 Currently there are no real tests because i don't have a good idea how to write them.
 If you have any good ideas please